pianobooster/PianoBooster/README.md

 # INTRODUCTION

-Piano Booster is a MIDI file player that displays the musical notes AND teaches you how to play the piano.
+**PianoBooster** is a MIDI file player that displays the musical notes AND teaches you how to play the piano.
 The difference between playing along to a CD or a standard MIDI file is that Piano Booster listens and reacts to what you are playing on a MIDI piano keyboard.
-You can play along to any track in the MIDI file and PianoBooster will follow your playing.
+You can play along to any track in the MIDI file and Piano Booster will follow your playing.
 Piano Booster makes learning to sight read fun!

-Piano Booster is a free (Open Source) program, available from: <http://pianobooster.sourceforge.net/>
+Piano Booster is a free (Open Source) program, available from: <https://www.pianobooster.org/>

 # FEATURES